College of Optometry

 Associate Clinical Professor

-O.D., University of Missouri - St. Louis; Residency in Family Practice and Ocular Disease at Northeastern State University Oklahoma College of Optometry
+O.D., University of Missouri - St. Louis; Residency, Family Practice and Ocular Disease at Northeastern State University Oklahoma College of Optometry

 Assistant Clinical Professor